 His groundbreaking designs were matched by a trailblazing approach to retail environments.
 He displayed Rolex watches in tanks with fish, creating new standards of customer experience and reinventing the family business with a contemporary image change.

 Luxury came to the forefront in the 1970s, with brands capitalizing on advertising opportunities.
 This led to retailers becoming household names, places where people aspired to shop.
 Laings had grown into a well-known and celebrated name, that created a certain feeling for their clients.
 Stuart Laing understood this and wanted every customer to feel special.
 He has a passion for exceptional customer service, with confidence that came from the expertise gathered from the generations that came before him.
-Our showrooms became destinations for those searching for treasures to mark important moments
+Our showrooms became destinations for those searching for treasures to mark important moments.

-When Wendy Laing and Joe Walsh joined the family business in 2011, they brought with them an undeniable passion and determination to continue the Laings story, telling a tale of heritage, craftsmanship, and knowledge.
+When Wendy Laing and Joe Walsh joined the family business in 2011, they brought with them an undeniable passion and determination to continue the Laings story, telling a tale of heritage, craftsmanship, and expertise.